owasp-sbot/OSBot-Utils/docs/dev/Python-code-formatting-guidelines.md

 - Inline documentation should be minimal and descriptive
 - Comments explaining test cases should be aligned with the code
 - Complex test setups should include explanatory comments
+- DON'T add docstrings to methods or classes
+- methods or classes can have a comment in the same line as the method return value (column aligned with the other comments on the page)

 ## Additional Guidelines
 - Maximum line length should be reasonable (around 120 characters)